Juild/PracticeStocks/README.md

-# iOS SwiftUI Learning App: PracticeStocks
+# PracticeStocks

-Welcome to the iOS SwiftUI Learning App!
+Welcome to the PracticeStocks App!
 This is a personal project aimed at learning iOS development using SwiftUI.
 The app showcases various functionalities implemented during the learning process, following the MVVM architecture.

 ## Features